70v-Yoyo/md2video-audio-skill/README.md

 `/md2video-audio your-presentation.md`

 That's it.
-No complicated setup, no API keys, no third-party dependencies.
+No complicated setup, no extra paid services — just your AI API key.

 - Suitable Scenarios?